-Mons Meg is a huge cannon that was cutting edge back in the 1400s.
+Mons Meg is a huge cannon at Edinburgh Castle that was cutting edge back in the 1400s.
 She was capable of blasting a cannonball 2 miles!
 Also, not too far from Mons Meg is the 1 o’clock gun.
-As its name suggests, it is fired each day at 1 pm to give ships something to set their clocks to.
+As its name suggests, it is fired each day at 1 pm so that ships can set their clocks.
 The tradition started back in 1861 and continues today (except for Sundays, Christmas, and Good Friday).
 Of course, this reminded me of the ball ceremony at the Greenwich Royal Observatory.
 Unfortunately, due to scheduling, we didn’t see it this trip, but there is always a crowd to watch it.

 The National War Memorial